eugeneswalker/2020-08_miniapp-example/readme.md

 # Pantheon/E4S/Ascent in-situ miniapp example workflow

-A repository for examples using Ascent, in-situ creation of `Cinema` databases, and post-processing analysis.
+A repository for examples using `Ascent`, in-situ creation of `Cinema` databases, and post-processing analysis.

 This workflow will pull cached builds from a [E4S](https://e4s-project.github.io/) repository, if they exist